Casebook

 Class Schedule & Session Topics:

-Please note that in-person classes cannot be recorded or livestreamed.
-Participants must be available for in-person sessions of the class.
-Performances will take place at our theatre located at 79 E. 4th Street, between Bowery and 2nd Avenue.
+Please note that sessions cannot be recorded or livestreamed.
+Performances will take place at our theatre located at 79 E 4th St (between Bowery & 2nd Ave).
 Class schedule and topics are subject to change.
-All sales are final.

 Tuition & Registration